Chess in Wyoming

 Chess in Wyoming refers to competitive chess played within the state of Wyoming.
-As of January 2025, Wyoming only has 91 active players registered with the United States Chess Federation, one of the lowest player counts in the United States.
+As of June 2026, Wyoming only has 90 players registered with the United States Chess Federation.
 The current USCF Wyoming state affiliate is the Wyoming Chess Association.

 History

 The first recorded Wyoming state chess championship took place in 1949.
 It continued to be held annually except in 1960, and then in 2020 due to COVID-19 lockdowns.
 Originally part of a greater Wyoming Open tournament, the state championship eventually split off into being its own closed tournament.

 In the 20th century, ranchers would watch for trains to try initiating games against traveling chess players such as Samuel Reshevsky.
 New Orleans chess player Jude Acers spent some time in Jackson, where he played against anyone willing to challenge him.
 Some chess tournaments were held in Jackson Hole over the past few decades, but they were one-time events.
 Due to a lack of chess tournaments in the state, Wyoming residents often travel to play in chess competitions in neighboring states.

 Daniel Joelson won the state championship 21 times, first winning at the age of 17 in 1984.
 As of January 2023, Joelson wanted Cheyenne to have an active local chess club of its own.

 Former World Chess Champion Garry Kasparov visited the state in November 2014.
 He spoke with a math professor from the University of Wyoming, who touted the educational benefits of learning to play chess.

 In May 2017, the PODER Academy Chess Team competed in that year's elementary school Super National tournament in Nashville.
 The school placed 18th out of 75.